-2. In a large mixing bowl, add flour, baking powder, salt and shortening, mix until coarse.
-Carefully add enough water to get a thick wet mixture (you may not need all of the water).
+2. In a large mixing bowl add flour, baking powder, salt and shortening.
+Mix until course.
+Carefully add enough water to get a dough, about 1/2 cup.